testcenterfoundation/web-db-api/README.md

 # Fitnesse Robot Migration
-This is a Fitnesse Robot Migration program in Python in order to rewrite Fitenesse testcase to Robot fram e work.
+This is a Fitnesse Robot Migration program in Python in order to rewrite Fitenesse testcase to Robot framework.